 Supervisors must offer to contact an appropriate health care facility for an injured employee.
 The employee has the right to refuse medical treatment.
-The employee’s refusal should be noted on the First Report of Injury Form.
-If the health care provider does not accept workers’ compensation insurance, the employee may be responsible for the medical costs associated with the claim.
+The employee’s refusal should be noted on the First Report of Injury form.
+If the health care provider is not a member of UT System’s IMO Health Care Network, the employee may be responsible for the medical costs associated with the claim.
+A list of providers in the IMO Health Care Network can be found on the network’s website.
 Emergency treatment is an exception.
-Contacts with health care facilities for individuals who require medical attention and who are employed in the Houston area are to be made as follows:
+Contacts with health care facilities for individuals who require medical attention and who are employed in the Houston area are to be recommended as follows:

-- refer all minor injuries to The University of Texas Health Services;
+- refer all minor injuries to The University of Texas Employee Health Services;

 - refer major eye injuries to Cizik Eye Clinic; and